View the Department Organization chart:

 The vast majority of research is conducted by the divisions of Preventive Medicine and the SEATEC.
 More recent scholarly projects include the depression screening, health risk assessments and practice improvements to expand patient access to our clinic, enhanced electronic medical record functionality, patient self management community resources consistent with the PCMH model of health care delivery.
 The primary clinical practice sites include the Emory Family Medicine Center at Dunwoody, Emory University Hospital at Midtown, Grady Memorial Hospital and Grady neighborhood primary care health clinics, the Atlanta VA Medical Center, and the Emory Student Health Service.
-The Behavioral Medicine Program faculty practice both at the Family Medicine Center Dunwoody and the Patient Centered Primary Care Clinic on the Emory campus.
+The Behavioral Medicine Program faculty practice both at the Family Medicine Center Dunwoody.

 The Department’s administrative homes are found in multiple locations on and off campus.
 The central administrative office is at Gatewood Road on the main campus next door to the Emory Student Health and Counseling Services.
 The Physician Assistant Program is housed in the Health Science Library building on Clifton Rd next to the Rollins School of Public Health, Rollins and Whitehead Research Buildings and across the pedestrian bridge from the School of Medicine Education building and Woodruff Health Science Administration building.
-Visit the interactive campus map to view these locations The Medical Student Programs, and SEATEC are located on the Briarcliff Campus, less than a mile from campus.
+Visit the interactive campus map to view these locations The Medical Student Programs is located at the Gatewood Rd facility with the Department's central administration.
+The SEATEC is in the process of moving from the Briarcliff campus.
 The Family Medicine Division, Residency Program and Behavioral Medicine Program are located at the Emory Family Medicine Center Dunwoody, 20 minutes north of campus.
 The Grady Community Health administrative office is in the Steiner Building across the street from Grady Memorial Hospital (see map)